Harvey Weinstein Charged With 3 More Rapes in California

 In California, Weinstein was first charged with rape in January, just as his trial was beginning in New York.
 More counts were added in April.

 He now stands charged with four counts of rape, four counts of forcible oral copulation, two counts of sexual battery by restraint and one count of sexual penetration by use of force.
-The counts involve five women and stem from events in Los Angeles and Beverly Hills spanning the years 2004 to 2013.
+The counts involve five women and stem from events in Los Angeles and Beverly Hills from 2004 to 2013.

-The combined charges could bring a maximum of 140 years in prison.
+The combined charges could bring a maximum of 140 years in prison if he is convicted.

+The Silence Breakers, a group of women that includes many of the first to speak out publicly against Weinstein, said they were “gratified to see the wheels of justice continuing to turn in Los Angeles.”

+“It takes a tremendous amount of courage to be part of a trial, and we stand in solidarity with the heroic women who have come forward to seek the justice they deserve,” the group said in a statement.
+“We have always said that we will not be silenced.
+Today’s news once again shows that our voices matter and have been heard.”

 The charges came from a task force established by District Attorney Jackie Lacey to investigate sexual misconduct in the entertainment industry after the initial wave of allegations against Weinstein in media outlets in the fall of 2017 gave force to the #MeToo movement.